alexhunsley/swift-testing-wildcards/README.md

     // ...
 ```

-then your generated variants will containg duplicates, which isn't ideal.
+then your generated variants will contain duplicates, which isn't ideal.

 <!-- * `OptionSet` -->